rk-software-systems/rk-model-transformer/README.md

 ```
 2) Create the static partial class `YourDomainExtensions` under the same namespace `YourNamespace` in another file to implement:
-- custom mapping logic for properties listed in `WithoutDefaultMapping`;
+- custom mapping logic for properties listed in `WithoutDefaultMapping`.
+  Required.
+If not implemented, a compilation error will occur.
+  `CS8795.
+Partial method 'MyDomainExtensions.ToYourViewModelYourPropertyWithoutDefaultMapping(YourDomain)' must have an implementation part because it has accessibility modifiers.`
-- custom mapping logic for properties with type mismatch;
+- custom mapping logic for properties with type mismatch.
+  Required.
+If not implemented, a compilation error will occur.
+  `CS8795.
+Partial method 'MyDomainExtensions.ToYourViewModelYourPropertyWithTypeMismatch(YourDomain)' must have an implementation part because it has accessibility modifiers.`
-- custom mapping logic after default mapping logic for other properties (optional).
+- custom mapping logic after default mapping logic for other properties.
+  Optional.
+If not implemented, no compilation error will occur.
 ```csharp
 namespace YourNamespace;